MarcusWolschon/osmeditor4android/documentation/docs/index.md

 If you have suggestions for enhancements or are experiencing a problem, please open an [issue on GitHub](https://github.com/MarcusWolschon/osmeditor4android/issues).
 Please check [known issues](https://github.com/MarcusWolschon/osmeditor4android/issues?q=is%3Aopen+is%3Aissue+label%3A%22Known+issue%22) for the current release first.

 If you're interested in this project, you're welcome to help improving it.
 We need UI designers, translators, and of course Java programmers.
-Join our Google group or mail Marcus@Wolschon.biz.

 #### Legal